 Electronic Device Policy

-We are writing to share important news – we will be making our school community a phone-free space to improve teaching and learning!
-We will be using a system called Yondr to achieve this goal.
+We have important news – per Governor Hochul’s new law, we will be making our school community a phone-free and personal device enabled with internet free space to improve teaching and learning!
+For phones and smart watches, we will be using a system called Yondr to achieve this goal.
 The Yondr Program employs a simple, lockable pouch that stores a cell phone.
 Yondr is used across the world in over 1,000 schools, as well as at concerts, comedy shows, businesses, camps, weddings and special events of all kinds.
 The goal of these spaces is to encourage people to engage with each other and their surroundings.
 We must do the same here in our school community as we have found that students are tuned in to electronics more than ever.
-Simply, use of phones does not belong in a school community where learning should be the priority.
-While we believe that cell phones have great utility, we have also found that learning and social behavior improve drastically when students are fully engaged with their teachers and peers.
+Simply, use of phones, smart watches, and other personal devices like iPads, do not belong in a school community where learning should be the priority.
+While we believe that cell phones, smart watches, and iPads have great utility, we have also found that learning and social behavior improve drastically when students are fully engaged with their teachers and peers.

 We are encouraged by the effects of this system in learning institutions.
 Yondr surveyed over 900 school partners to measure the effects of creating phone-free educational environments.
 Of these 900 schools: